autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 ## Deployment as an inference endpoint

-To deploy AutoGluon model as a SageMaker inference endpoint:
+To deploy AutoGluon model as a SageMaker inference endpoint, we configure SageMaker session first:

 ```{.python}
 import sagemaker